klojang4j/klojang-templates/README.md

 ### Template Names

-Nested templates, whether inline or included, are identified by their name.
-That is, when populating them through the API, you do so by specifying their name &#8212;
+Nested templates, whether inline or included, are identified by their name &#8212;
 "companies", "departments" and "employees" in the examples above.
 For included templates, the name by default is the basename of the included file.
 However, you can also use the following syntax:

 ```
 ~%%include:employees:/views/employees-2023-01-01.txt%%